Overview

 All of the user interface is coded in XSLT stylesheets (templates).

-Application configuration (screens.xml
+Application configuration (screens.xml) relates

 different pieces together, uniting all of the above into a